-The apple cobbler recipes evidently have variations from region to region; or perhaps I should say from person to person.
+When I learned how to make apple cobbler recipes I also learned a little about the history of this dessert.
+Evidently these recipes have variations from region to region; or perhaps I should say from person to person.
 When I want to eat cobbler, I do not want pie.
 Some of the cobblers I have seen are no more than a pie with no bottom crust and a thin layer of pie dough over the top of the fruit.
 This is not cobbler to me.

 I have seen what is suppose to be apple cobbler and is only apple crisp.
 I have nothing against apple crisp or apple pie for that matter.
 I really like both of those dessert recipes but when I want an apple cobbler, I want apple cobbler.
 Then I have seen those cobblers that have the dough in the pan under the fruit.
 It never gets quite done from the fruit boiling on top of it in the oven so what you have is a bowl of dough and fruit.